Thushari Jayasekera: Activities

-She volunteered with Rain Bird Corporation to decorate their Rose Parade floats.
-In 2003, her suggestion "Water Wonderland" was picked for the title of that year's award winning float.
-In November 2006, she visited Sri Lanka for the first time after living in the USA, and felt love for the land and the people.
-She was invited to entertain at a local "Housewives Association's Annual Christmas Event" where they help others come up in society.
+Jayasekera volunteered with Rain Bird Corporation to decorate their Rose Parade floats.
+In 2003, her suggestion "Water Wonderland" was picked for the title of that year's award-winning float.

+In November 2006, she visited Sri Lanka for the first time after living in the US.
+She was invited to entertain at a local Housewives Association's Annual Christmas Event.
 "Even though I was not a Mrs. yet, I was invited to be Mrs. Clause and announce/emcee at the event.
 I was recommended by a lady who has seen me act in a play in the U.S., I was really excited and it was so cool.
 Also, interacting with people who live life in Lanka helped me understand their condition a little better, I talked to anyone who would talk to me from the 3 wheeler drivers, security guards, students, soldiers on leave, store clerks, and the potential of the country is tremendous, only if they choose to exercise that potential..."
-Also, through a friend of the family, she was invited to participate in a segment of the Iraj Show.
 She participates in rallies to create awareness for fair labor practices for unions.